sindresorhus/p-limit/readme.md

 Support for passing arguments on to the `fn` is provided in order to be able to avoid creating unnecessary closures.
 You probably don't need this optimization unless you're pushing a *lot* of functions.

+## FAQ

+### How is this different from the [`p-queue`](https://github.com/sindresorhus/p-queue) package?

+This package is only about limiting the number of concurrent executions, while `p-queue` is a fully featured queue implementation with lots of different options, introspection, and ability to pause and clear the queue.

 ## Related

 - [p-queue](https://github.com/sindresorhus/p-queue) - Promise queue with concurrency control